 Nightcrawler, as per the usual, is frickin' adorable.
 The bandana and sword he gets in his Swashbuckler alternate uniform makes him more so.

-Unfortunate Implications: The Infiltrator class is the only female-dominant one in-game, which is problematic because 1) they tend to focus on evasion and distraction rather than damage output, and cannot take a hit, which 2) makes them unviable in PvP due to a focus on quick and heavy unavoidable damage as well as stealthy attacks (which Infiltrators cannot counter, thus making their class advantage significantly less useful), hence 3) making them unpopular amongst the Fan Dumb, especially of the sexist variety.
+Unfortunate Implications: The Infiltrator class is the only female-dominant one in-game, which is problematic because 1) they tend to focus on evasion and distraction rather than damage output, and cannot take a hit, which 2) makes them unviable in PvP due to a focus on quick and heavy unavoidable damage as well as stealthy attacks (which Infiltrators cannot counter, thus making their class advantage significantly less useful), hence 3) making them unpopular amongst certain fans, especially of the sexist variety.
 This is in contrast with the Tactician class, which is generally seen as the best class.
 However, it only has 3 females compared to 10 males, many who are also limited edition and hence not readily purchasable for new players.
 This possibly reinforces stereotypes of The Chick relying on 'sneakiness' and unable to endure much damage, while men are more suited to be The Leader.

 Subverted because the first (and for a long time, only) female Tactician, Emma Frost, is seen as top tier in both the Tactician class and the game as a whole.
 The double subversion is she is portrayed as a Lovable Alpha Bitch, drawing the unfortunate conclusion that she only keeps up with the males by being a dry-witted Rich Bitch.
 Of course, with class-mates like Cyclops, Magneto, Red Hulk, Hank Pym, and more, it may just be that Tacticians tend to be jerks in general.